FastPictureViewer Codec Pack 2.2R3

 What happened to the free version?

-The FastPictureViewer Codec Pack was initially released for 6 full months as "donationware" with free downloads, meaning that users electing to keep the codecs on their computer(s) were supposed to make a donation, of an amount left to their appreciation, in order to support the development of possible future versions.
+The FastPictureViewer Codec Pack was initially released for 6 full months as "donationware" with free downloads, meaning that users electing to keep the codecs on their computer(s) were expected to make a donation, of a reasonable amount left to their appreciation, in order to support the development of possible future versions.
 We had a killer product that everyone would want so web traffic would surge, everyone would love to finally see pictures instead of just blank icons, and most would give a few bucks (or more) to support the effort!
 At least, that was The Plan...

 To make a long story short, it did not work.
 Web traffic did surge and people did love the codecs, but after 106,661 downloads from our server (and 117,738 hits on the post-install web page), only about 0.2% of the downloaders actually donated anything: one fifth of a percent of all users is a disappointing figure at best.

-Pragmatically, we'd have been happy with 90 or even 95% free riders, but 99.8% was a bit too much (that's two donations every 1,000 installs!) so we decided to pull out the free version and to move to another model, with an extra-extra-low introductory price to ease the transition (but not before putting several more weeks of effort to introduce five entirely new codecs for version 2.0).
+Pragmatically, we'd have been happy with 90 or even 95% free riders, but 99.8% was a bit too much (that's two donations every 1,000 installs!) so we decided to pull out the free version and to move to another model, with an extra-extra-low introductory price to ease the transition (but not before putting several more weeks of additional effort to introduce five entirely new codecs for version 2.0).

-It was an interesting experiment and we learned a few things along the way, but it was not economically viable considering the time and effort that we put behind this product (for example we were first on the planet to support the Canon EOS 1D MkIV, and Canon's own 32-bit only codec STILL don't support it as we write this, we also are the *only* supplier of 64-bit codecs for a number of formats: a similar codec pack is simply not available elsewhere, at any price.
+It was an interesting experiment and we learned a few things along the way, but it was not economically viable considering the time and effort that we put behind this product, for example we were first on the planet to support the Canon EOS 1D Mk IV, we also are the *only* supplier of 64-bit codecs for a number of formats: a similar codec pack is simply not available elsewhere, at any price.

 A big THANK YOU to those who donated, though, it was very much appreciated!
 We'll gladly send the 2.0 version to those who contributed an amount equivalent or higher than the current selling price, just write and we'll take care of it.